Costa Rica Slow

 Reusable water bottle.

-Swimsuit and a beach sarong or quick dry towel can be handy.
+Swimsuit, hat, beach sarong, and/or a quick dry towel can be handy.

 Flip flops/sandals and one set of comfortable walking/hiking shoes if you would like to visit Corcovado National Park.